evo-cloud-lab/elements/README.md

 This package includes common and basic building elements for all evo projects.

 In this version, it includes:
+- Logger: logging infrastructure using syslog levels
+- Config: a simple configuration framework to release you from writing similar code in projects
 - Trace: simple console logging with predefined levels and customizable component names
 - States: a basic framework for building a state machine
-- Config: a simple configuration framework to release you from writing similar code in projects
 - DelayedJob: ensure a postponed job won't be scheduled multiple times
+- Try: simple try/catch block wrapper to save you writing try/catch by routing exception to callback

 ## Install